filecoin-project/lotus/README.md

 **Things to try:**

-- Use `Spawn Node` to start a new lotus Node in a new draggable window.
+- The `Spawn Node` button starts a new lotus Node in a new draggable window.
 - Click `[Spawn Storage Miner]` to start mining (make sure the Node's wallet has funds).
 - Click on `[Client]` to open the Node's client interface and propose a deal with an existing Miner.
 If successful you'll see a payment channel open up with that Miner.